toydotgame/old-google/README.md

 Alternatively, you can just load the `manifest.json` file into `about:debugging` to achieve the same functionality.

 This way of installing the extension will cause it to be removed after you close the browser window.
 You can alternatively download a signed copy of the compiled extension from the [Releases tab](https://github.com/toydotgame/old-google/releases) (non-`sources` is signed, and `sources` is the debugging-only copy).
+Signed copies can be installed in `about:addons` (then _Install Addon From File..._), and will remain permanently.